EnterpriseTrainingCenter/Windows-Server/Instructor/Prerequisites/Setup.md

 For each student, an invidiual Entra ID tenant must be created.
 The tenants cannot be reused for several courses.

+*Important*: Testing has shown, that only 12 tenants can be created in certain time period.
+If you need to create more tenants, plan for delays.

 1. Using a web browser, navigate to <https://portal.azure.com>.
 1. Search for and click **Microsoft Entra ID**.
 1. In Overview, click the button **Manage tentants**.